upf-gti/HBTreeJS/README.md

 The onExecute method is called when there is an execution required, like some calculations for inner properties of the node, or to output the computation to other nodes.

-Inside nodes, you might want to call external

 # Architecture of the library